 A simple, muted corridor design with painted mouldings link all of the sleeping accommodation, while intriguing artwork will captivate and surprise guests on their journey to their rooms.

 The doors feature the hotel’s icon of the fox in the form of a detailed, metal hook.

 Andrew Stembridge, Executive Director of Iconic Luxury Hotels, who has been instrumental in developing this new lifestyle hotel commented: “There is nothing like The Mayfair Townhouse.

-“When the property debuts in Autumn 2020, you will see something that has not yet been done.
+“When guests arrive, they will see something that has not yet been done.

 “We’ve created a product – a personality – that’s exceptionally unique to our collection at Iconic Luxury Hotels”.